stpatrick2016/wix-msbuid-tasks/README.md

   IncludeEmptyDirectories="true" />
 ```

-Once you add this task and compile it for the first time, a new file (named *MyComponentFiles.wxs* in the example above) will be created.
-Add this file to the project so it will be compiled.

 ### Parameters:
 * *SourceFolder* - path to the folder to search for files.
 Required.
 * *DirectoryRefId* - directory ID, must be declared elsewhere in the project.
 Required.